-Before starting a weed control program homeowners should realize that complete eradication of dollarweed (or any weed) from the landscape is not practical.
-A more practical approach is to control (not eradicate) the weed by limiting the infestation to a tolerable level.
+Before starting a weed control program, homeowners should realize that the complete eradication of dollarweed (or any weed) from the landscape is not practical.
+Instead, a more realistic approach is to control (not eradicate) the weed by limiting the infestation to a tolerable level.

 - Hi-Yield Atrazine Weed Killer